ruszkipista/cims03-my-car/README.md

 ### 0.14 Unit of Measure
 A unit of measurement is a definite magnitude of a quantity (from [wikipedia](https://en.wikipedia.org/wiki/Unit_of_measurement))
-We use in quantifying the purchase, the distance took, the fuel consumption, etc. For us it is
+We use in quantifying the purchase, the distance taken, the fuel consumption, etc. For us it is
 - a name,
 - a description,
 - and a measure type